All Episodes

 You know, the mob and some celebrities are actually encouraging it.

-People that are destroying property, people that are injuring innocent people, including police officers.
+Anderson, he's going after people that are committing crimes, people that are destroying property, people that are injuring innocent people, including police officers.

-So I would say that is fake news, as usual.
+So I would say that is fake news as usual.

-I think that came from fake news acosta.
+I think that came from fake news Acosta.

 You got CNN decrying the White House defenses like authoritarian countries.